kompics/kompact/docs/src/introduction/state.md

 # Internal State

-Now that we have look at the fundamental ideas of components and actor in isolation, let us look at something both our models share: The idea that every component/actor has its own internal state, which it has exclusive access to, without the need for synchronisation.
+Now that we have looked at the fundamental ideas of components and actors in isolation, let us look at something both our models share: The idea that every component/actor has its own internal state, which it has exclusive access to, without the need for synchronisation.

 Access to internal state is what separates our components from being simple producers and consumers of messages and events, and makes them a powerful abstraction to build complicated systems, services, and applications with.
 But so far, our examples have not used any internal state at all – they simply terminated after the first event or message.
 In this chapter we will build something slightly less boring: a "Counter".